jhpyle/docassemble/demo.md

       injury: accident3.svg
 comment: |
-  An "image sets" block defines the names of icons that you can use to "decorate" your questions.
+  An "image sets" block defines the names of icons that you can use to "decorate" your Steward's questions.
 Loading the "basic-questions.yml" file already defined a number of icons, but this block defines some more icons.